 CG god of scholarship, invention, discovery.
-Domain: Light, Knowledge
+Domain: Knowledge, Light, Peace

 He signifies the exploratory striving to blaze the trails of creativity by using accumulated knowledge to create that which is new and good.
 Brightmantle represents the progressive elements of a naturally conservative race that nonetheless prides itself on its infrequent innovations.

 N Keeper of the Secrets Under the Mountains.
-Domain: Knowledge, Nature
+Domain: Knowledge, Nature, Twighlight

 (doo-muh-thoe-in) God of buried wealth, ores, gems, mining, exploration, shield dwarves, guardian of the dead.

 LG god of scholarship, invention, discovery.
-Domain: Knowledge, Light
+Domain: Knowledge, Law, Light

 (mor-uh-din) A harsh but fair judge, he is strength and force of will embodied.
 Moradin inspired dwarven inventions and constantly sought to improve that race, encouraging their good nature, intelligence, and harmonious existence with other good races while battling their pride and isolationist tendencies.